AzureSQLDB/ContentSafetyLab/docs/6-extend-knowledge.md

 ), '$') AS B
 ```

 Close, but now we need to get the individual values out for text, category, and confidenceScore.

+### Try It Out!

 Using what you learned in the previous example with JSON_VALUE, can you write this SQL query?

 <details>
     <summary>(<i>Click for the answer</i>)</summary>